 Building a production-ready notification system requires:

-- Infrastructure Engineering: Message queues, databases, caching, load balancing
+- Infrastructure: Queues, databases, caching, load balancing.

-- Monitoring & Operations: Dashboards, alerts, on-call rotation
+- Monitoring: Dashboards, alerts, on-call rotation.

-- Compliance: GDPR, CAN-SPAM, TCPA, data retention policies
+- Compliance: GDPR, CAN-SPAM, TCPA, data retention.

 MagicBell provides all of this infrastructure out-of-the-box:

-- Multi-channel delivery: Push, email, SMS, in-app, Slack, Teams, webhooks
+- Multi-channel: Push, email, SMS, in-app, Slack, Teams, webhooks.

-- Guaranteed reliability: 99.99% uptime SLA, automatic retries, at-least-once delivery
+- Reliable: 99.99% uptime SLA, auto retries, at-least-once delivery.

 Further Reading